 Sarah has a BS in environmental science from UC Berkeley and a Masters in Community and Regional Planning from the University of Texas at Austin.
-Her research interests include environmental planning, public interest design and sustainable development.
+Her research interests include environmental planning, social equity, public interest design and sustainable development.

 - The University of California, Berkeley B.S., Conservation & Resource Studies, 1997 – 2001 Minor in English Literature